10 Easy Steps to Go Plastic-Free Today

 Photo by Bilderjet on Pixabay.

 Aquariums are awesome and full of wonder and thousands of children go through them daily.
 So they are poised to be leaders in positive change, and this is a great example of that!
 One of the things they’re doing is asking restaurants and others in the hospitality industry to reduce the use of straws by only giving them out upon request, instead of automatically.
-They’re also asking individuals to sign a pledge to stop using plastic straws.
+They’re asking individuals to sign a pledge to stop using plastic straws.

 My son looking up at a large aquarium tank at the Tennessee Aquarium when he was just 2 and a half.